The Blue Mountains is a UNESCO World Heritage-listed region of outstanding natural beauty.

 Enjoy the sound of music

-The historic Clarendon Guesthouse in Katoomba has a 100-seat theatre, and has staged performances by everyone from the Welsh Choir to Wendy Matthews and Tex Perkins.
-Alternatively, go underground at Jenolan Caves, which often holds chamber music concerts in the Lucas Cave.
-The not-for-profit Blue Mountains Concert Society has presented musical events in Springwood for half a century and attracts high calibre classical performers.
+There’s plenty for music lovers to do in the mountains.
+The historic Clarendon Guesthouse in Katoomba has a 100-seat theatre, and has staged performances by everyone from the Welsh Choir to Wendy Matthews.
+Check the website to see what’s on during your visit.
+The not-for-profit Blue Mountains Concert Society has been hosting musical events in Springwood for half a century and attracts high calibre classical performers.

 Hit the mountain markets